zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 The handle_input and handle_return functions are important.

-- `handle_input` is responsible for reading the artifact(Artifacts is a common ML term used to describe the output created by a particular step.) from the artifact store.
+- `handle_input` is responsible for reading the artifact from the artifact store.
 - `handle_return` is responsible for writing the artifact to the artifact store.

 ## Conclusion